When Should Selfish Miners Double-Spend?: Mining Strategies and Definitions

 Notice the difference between Nakamoto private attack and $(k+1)$-stubborn mining.
 The first major difference is $(k+1)$-stubborn mining gives up the attack when $A$-chain falls behind $H$-chain, \textit{i.e.}, no-trailing behind is allowed.
 Another major difference is, during a cycle, $(k+1)$-stubborn mining matches each honest block with an adversarial one which can expose the attack as two chains with conflicting blocks are competing openly in the network, arousing the merchant's suspicion.
 The matching also decreases Double-Spending probability while increasing Move-Funds probability, which we show later.

-We address some of these issues by modifying $L$-stubborn mining in a way that only allows matching if both double-spending and the risk of losing mining revenue are imminent, \textit{i.e.}, $H=A=k=L-1$.
-We call this attack $S$-stealth mining, which we investigate in Section~\ref{sec::stealth}.
-Essentially, $S$-stealth mining strategy is the same strategy as $L$-stubborn mining strategy except that the matching action only happens when $H=A=S-1$.
+We address some of these issues by modifying $L$-stubborn mining in a way that only allows matching if both double-spending and the risk of losing mining revenue are imminent.
+More specifically, in $S$-stealth mining, at every attack cycle the adversary mines privately on top of $A$-chain until it reaches the length $A=S$.
+If the $A$-chain falls behind the $H$-chain before reaching the length $S$, it accepts the $H$-chain and redefines the offset chain to start a new attack cycle.
+In $S$-stealth mining, the adversary takes the matching action only in the following case: $A=S-1$ and $H=S-2$ and the next block is an honest block.
+If the $A$-chain reaches length $S$, the adversary waits until $A=H+1$, at which point it releases the $A$-chain to override.

+Thus, $S$-stealth mining strategy, which is investigated in Section~\ref{sec::stealth}, is essentially the same strategy as $L$-stubborn mining strategy except that the matching action only happens when $H=A=S-1$.
 We note that $S$-stealth mining does not allow any trailing behind either, hence, there is still a difference between a private attack and $S$-stealth mining.
 Note that, similar to $L$ of $L$-stubborn mining strategy, we can view $S$ of $S$-stealth mining strategy as a parameter of stubbornness.
 We present a more formal description of state and action spaces for $S$-stealth mining in Appendix~\ref{app::state_action_stub_stealth}.